citratecycle/pec/power_management_api/README.md

 * -5: Only minimum frequency is specified, and it is greater than current maximum frequency.
 * -6: Only maximum frequency is specified, and it is smaller than current minimum frequency.
 * -7: The specified maximum frequency is smaller than the specified minimum frequency.
+* -8: The specified governor is not in available governor list.

 If multiple dicts in the list have errors, the error code will be concatenated together.
 For example, if the first dict doesn't specify "cpu_idx", and the third dict gives a wrong minimum frequency, the return value will be -103.
 If only the third dict gives a wrong minimum frequency, the return value will be -3.

 ## GPU Power Management